kevinguebert/kevinguebert-netlify/content/2018/09/2018-09-30-dont-think-design-is-a-priority-look-at-this.md

 ---
+template: post
-title: "Don't think design is a priority?
-Look at this."
+title: Don't think design is a priority?
+Look at this.
-slug: "dont-think-design-is-a-priority-look-at-this"
+slug: dont-think-design-is-a-priority-look-at-this
-date: "2018-09-30T11:40:27.000Z"
-tags: ["Coding","Technology","Harvy Dev"]
 draft: false
-template: "post"
+date: '2018-09-30T11:40:27.000Z'
+description: >-
-description: "Let me preface this by saying I am not a designer, I am a developer at heart.
-My 'design process' is usually taking Bootstrap or Foundation and applying it to my latest project to get a pretty basic..."
+  Let me preface this by saying I am not a designer, I am a developer at heart.
+  My 'design process' is usually taking Bootstrap or Foundation and applying it to my latest project to get a pretty basic...
+category: Harvy
+tags:
+  - Coding
+  - Technology
+  - Harvy Dev
 ---

 Let me preface this by saying I am not a designer, I am a developer at heart.
 My "design process" is usually taking Bootstrap or Foundation and applying it to my latest project to get a pretty basic design.
 This process more or less gets the job done but never has anything that makes you say "wow."
 For my latest project [Harvy](https://harvy.app/), I decided I wanted to take it further than I had with any other project.
 What this meant was I was spending more time doing research, development, and marketing...but I still kept my generic Bootstrap theme.